KristopherKubicki/argon2_quantum/README.md

 terraform -chdir=terraform apply
 ```
 More background is available in the documents under [`docs/`](docs/).
+See [docs/lambda-build.md](docs/lambda-build.md) for instructions on
+packaging the Lambda function.

 ## Development
 Use Python 3.10 or newer.
 Install the hooks once: